Busy Philipps: Career

+In 2008 to 2009 she was a recurring character on Terminator: The Sarah Connor Chronicles, appearing in five episodes as Kacy Corbin.
 From 2009 to 2015, Philipps portrayed Laurie Keller in the television series Cougar Town.
 She routinely contributed to the Thrilling Adventure Hour, a live stage radio show.
 Her primary recurring character was the Red Plains Rider.

 On a 2010 appearance on Chelsea Lately, Philipps said that she auditioned for the hit television show Glee just one week after giving birth, following a pregnancy during which she gained 80 pounds.

 Philipps starred on the HBO series Vice Principals (2016–2017).

 In 2017, she signed on as co-lead opposite Casey Wilson in Tina Fey's comedy pilot The Sackett Sisters for NBC, but it was not picked up.

 In 2018 and 2019, Philipps played Sheba Goodman in season 4 of Netflix's Unbreakable Kimmy Schmidt.

 She had a late-night talk show called Busy Tonight, which aired on E! from October 28, 2018, to May 16, 2019.
 It was cancelled the same day Philipps was nominated for a 2019 Critics Choice Award.
 In August 2020 she began hosting a podcast, Busy Philipps is Doing Her Best, along with former Busy Tonight writers Caissie St. Onge and Shantira Jackson.

 In October 2020, it was announced that she had joined the main cast of Peacock's Girls5eva, a musical comedy about a female pop group that reunites 20 years after it flamed out.
 In its third season the show, created by Meredith Scardino, shifted to Netflix.

 In February 28, 2023, Philipps was announced as Mrs. George in the 2024 film adaptation of the musical Mean Girls, based on the 2018 Broadway musical.

+In 2024, Phillips began hosting a talk/shopping show called "Busy This Week" on the QVC+/HSN+ streaming service.